-Part 1: Sharing Faith Stories

-You Will Need
+Part 1: Sharing Faith Stories You Will Need

-Copies of Ruling Elders: Workbook One: Formation Newsprint, markers Sheets of paper, pencils
+Copies of Deacons: The Ministry of Compassion and Service Newsprint, markers Sheets of paper, pencils

 Leading the Session

 - Write the fifteen questions below on newsprint, and give these instructions to the participants: Take time to reminisce about one year in your life-age 6.
 With a partner, answer questions 1 through 7. - After each pair has finished, ask pairs to choose two questions from 8 through 15 and report responses to the group.